yhbyhb/CarND-Advanced-Lane-Lines/writeup.md

 | 695, 460      | 960, 0        |

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+Red line shows that perspective transform was done well as expected.

 ![alt text][warped]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I used "Peaks in histogram" method as line finding method.
 I first take a histogram along all the columns in the lower half of the image.
 The two most prominent peaks in this histogram will be good indicators of the x-position of the base of the lane lines.
 Used that point as a starting point for where to search for the lines.
 I divided height of images with 9 part.
 Then, I fit 2nd order polynomials with found points.
-The code for finding lines is at 9th cell of [`P4.ipynb`](./P4.ipynb))
+The code for finding lines is at 9th cell of [`P4.ipynb`](./P4.ipynb)

 ![alt text][fitted]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The calculation of the radius of curvature of the lane is performed by function located in 12nd cell and the 51st line of 13rd cell of the jupyter notebook.
+The calculation of the radius of curvature of the lane is performed by function located in 12nd cell and used it in the 71st line of 13rd cell of the jupyter notebook.
 The y-value where we want radius of curvature is chosen by the the maximum y-value, corresponding to the bottom of the image.
 Two radius of curvature for left and right lane are calculated.
 I determined radius of curvature by averaging those two radius.
 Converting pixel to meter is performed by multiplying given constant ratio.

-The position of vehicle with respect to center is in the process() function located in 66th line of 14th cell of jupyter notebook.
+The position of vehicle with respect to center is in the process() function located in 62th line of 14th cell of [jupyter notebook](./P4.ipynb).
 The y-value where we want radius of curvature is chosen by the the maximum y-value.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in the 13rd cell of jupyter notebook in the function `process()`.
+I implemented this step in the 14rd cell of [jupyter notebook](./P4.ipynb) in the function `process()`.

 ![alt text][output]